dfuse-io/ice/TUTORIAL.md

 GraphiQL:         http://localhost:8080/graphiql
 ```

-We're going to use our Explorer (our local version of eosq) and go to the account page of `dfuse.ice` which is located at http://localhost:8080/account/dfuse.ice.
-On that page, you can see pretty much all the relevant information about `dfuse.ice`, including its token balance, staked tokens for resources, and more importantly in our case, the transactions made by that account.
+We're going to use the _dfuse for EOSIO_ Explorer (our local version of eosq) and go to the account page of `dfuse.ice` which is located at http://localhost:8080/account/dfuse.ice.
+On that page, you can see pretty much all the relevant information about `dfuse.ice`, including its token balance, staked tokens for resources, and more importantly in our case, all the transactions we've made with that account during the tutorial.

 ![wallet signing screenshot](image.png 'transactions screenshot')

-After submitting an action, refresh the page to see the `Transaction ID` of that action and the `Block ID` in which that transaction was created.
+Try it again; after submitting a new action (new pool, new idea, new vote or vote edit), refresh the page to see the `Transaction ID` of that action and the `Block ID` in which that transaction was created.
 We can [dig even deeper using the explorer](https://www.dfuse.io/en/blog/contextual-search-eosq-magnifies-your-search-for-data-on-eos), but that's not the goal of this tutorial.

 ![wallet signing screenshot](image.png 'opened transaction pill screenshot')

+That's it for this tutorial.
+I hope your enjoyed playing with the ICE Pools app.
+It was a lot of fun creating it and writing this tutorial.
+Feel free to augment this app (or even the tutorial) by opening an issue and submitting a pull request to fix the issue.
+We'd love to see how far you can push this app!

+## Understanding How It Works

-## Frontend Authentication
+### Frontend Authentication

 Let's walk through how our frontend application is talking to the blockchain.